8 Reasons Why I Think You Should Visit Turkey

 But the greatest example ever of such religious tolerance is the Hagia Sophia in Istanbul.
 It was built by the Romans as a church in the 6th century.
 When Constantinople (now Istanbul) was conquered by Ottoman Turks in 1453, Sultan Mehmed II, who was Muslim, was so impressed with the grandeur and beauty of Hagia Sophia, that he even kneeled before it.
 Not only did he not destroy it, but also he later ordered to convert it to a mosque.

-He and his successors-sultans over the next five centuries understood the value and importance of the Hagia Sophia's frescoes and mosaics, so they helped save them by covering them with plaster and, later on, with gigantic circular-framed disks on a number of restorations.
+He and his successors-sultans over the next five centuries understood the value and importance of the Hagia Sophia's frescoes and mosaics, so they helped save them by covering them with plaster and, later on, with gigantic circular-framed disks on several restorations.

 I'm not aware of any better example in the world's history of such religious tolerance.